melina-delgado/melblog/content/post/hello-world/index.md

 +++
 Hello, world!

 My name is Melina Delgado, and I built this blog to document my learnings, whether it is related to software, home improvement, or other personal projects.
-I naturally document my life privately, but hopefully by sharing it, it can help others.
+I naturally document my life constantly, but hopefully by sharing it, it can help others.

 There's more to come, but for now, enjoy this photo of the flower lilies I captured at the Seattle Japanese Garden during my visit this past summer.